Boost Conversions, Start With Identifying Your Target Audience

 Brands are most successful when they define and own their niche market.
 The broader they go, the more diluted their brand message becomes, and that’s bad for business.
-If you’re unsure whether your brand’s target audience is too broad, look out for these signs it’s time to narrow your audience.

 Identify Your Niche, Then Get Niche-er